...

 There’s no question that exercise is good for your health.
 But can it add years to your life?

-However, just how many years you can expect exercise to add to your life span is not clear.
-Studies have found that people who exercise tend to live slightly longer than those who don’t, but the effect is generally negligible.
+But, how many years exercise adds to your life span is unclear.
+People who exercise tend to live a bit longer, but the difference is small.

 Consider this:

-While federal guidelines currently suggest at the very least 2 1/2 hrs every week of moderate strength workout (or one hour and 15 minutes of vigorous exercise), Harvard College scientists recently noted that just 15 mins of exercise a day could enhance your lifetime by three years.
+While guidelines suggest at least 2 1/2 hours of moderate strength workout a week, Harvard College scientists say just 15 minutes a day could add three years to your life.

-A significant 2018 JAMA Network Open study discovered that not exercising increases your danger of premature death higher than cardiovascular disease, diabetes, and even cigarette smoking.
+A 2018 JAMA Network Open study found not exercising is riskier than smoking, diabetes, and heart disease.

 Premature Death - Does Exercise Make You Live Longer?

-One more current study discovered that males and females in their 70s who exercise regularly have the heart, lung, and muscle mass fitness of healthy individuals thirty years younger.
+A recent study found that people in their 70s who exercise regularly have the heart, lung, and muscle mass fitness of healthy individuals thirty years younger.
 “We were stunned,” says Scott Trappe, the Human Efficiency Research Laboratory supervisor at Round State University and author of that research study.
-“We presume that as you grow older, you become sickly and weak.
-But simply checking out the muscle mass of older exercisers contrasted to more young ones, we couldn’t inform who was young and who was old.”
+“We thought as you get older, you become sickly and weak.
+But looking at the muscle mass of older exercisers, we couldn’t tell who was young and who was old.”

-While Trappe’s study concentrated on males and females working out for years, it’s never too late to start.
-Research shows that even individuals who start exercising in their 80s and 90s experience health and longevity benefits.
-A study published in the International Journal of Stroke, as an example, revealed that those who became fit later in life (ages 40 to 59) reduced their danger of a potentially dangerous stroke by 50%, while those who had been fit when more youthful as well as ended up being unfit increased their threat.
+Trappe’s study focused on males and females who have been exercising for years.
+But it’s never too late to start.
+Even people who start exercising in their 80s and 90s see health and longevity benefits.
+A study in the International Journal of Stroke found that becoming fit later in life (ages 40 to 59) cut the risk of a stroke by 50%.
+Those who were fit when younger and then became unfit saw their risk increase.

 Discover a partner (or a team)

-A research study released in Mayo Clinic Procedures indicated that playing a team sporting activity may be much better at expanding your life expectancy than working out solo.
-Scientists tracked 9,000 people for 25 years and found that playing tennis included an average of 9.7 years to life span, adhered to by badminton (6.2 years) and soccer (4.7 years).
-“They are all tasks that mandate social communication in a spirited means,” says study coauthor James O’Keefe, a cardiologist at Saint Luke’s Mid America Heart Institute.
-“And also play is nature’s treatment for tension.”
+A study in Mayo Clinic Procedures found that team sports may be better for increasing your life expectancy than solo exercise.
+Playing tennis added an average of 9.7 years to life span, followed by badminton (6.2 years) and soccer (4.7 years).
+“They are all tasks that require social interaction in a fun way,” says study coauthor James O’Keefe, a cardiologist at Saint Luke’s Mid America Heart Institute.
+“And play is nature’s treatment for stress.”

 Team Up - Does Exercise Make You Live Longer?